 This quick start guide will give you an overview of the Denodo Platform and how to quickly start building data virtualization solutions on AWS.

-The Denodo Platform for AWS is derived from our enterprise-class product, the Denodo Platform, and they share the same building blocks:
+The Denodo Platform for AWS is derived from our enterprise-class product, the Denodo Platform, and they share the same main building blocks:

 Once you are all set to start building your data virtualization solutions on AWS, we recommend that you check out all the available information:

 Denodo is committed to helping you succeed with the Denodo Platform through our comprehensive network of technical support and services.
-Technical assistance during the Free Trial will be facilitated via the Denodo Community.

 Customer will use commercially reasonable efforts to resolve issues before escalating them to Denodo.
 Denodo will make a commercially reasonable effort to provide support to customer and reserves the right to refuse providing Maintenance and Support Services for customers who do not reach a minimum commercially reasonable level of monthly usage of any of the Denodo Platform for AWS products.